MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-424-Conditions-Medicare-Payment/subpart-P-Requirements-Establishing-Maintaining-Medicare-Billing-Privileges/section-424.535.md

 (ii) CMS determines that the provider or supplier has a pattern or practice of submitting claims that fail to meet Medicare requirements.
 In making this determination, CMS considers, as appropriate or applicable, the following:

-(A) The percentage of submitted claims that were denied.
+(A) The percentage of submitted claims that were denied during the period under consideration.

-(B) The reason(s) for the claim denials.

-(C) Whether the provider or supplier has any history of final adverse actions (as that term is defined under § 424.502) and the nature of any such actions.
+(B) Whether the provider or supplier has any history of final adverse actions and the nature of any such actions.

-(D) The length of time over which the pattern has continued.

-(E) How long the provider or supplier has been enrolled in Medicare.
+(C) The type of billing non-compliance and the specific facts surrounding said non-compliance (to the extent this can be determined).

-(F) Any other information regarding the provider or supplier's specific circumstances that CMS deems relevant to its determination as to whether the provider or supplier has or has not engaged in the pattern or practice described in this paragraph.
+(D) Any other information regarding the provider or supplier's specific circumstances that CMS deems relevant to its determination.

 (9) *Failure to report.* The provider or supplier did not comply with the reporting requirements specified in § 424.516(d) or (e), § 410.33(g)(2) of this chapter, or § 424.57(c)(2).
 In determining whether a revocation under this paragraph (a)(9) is appropriate, CMS considers the following factors: